Fantasy football QB rankings: Prescott, Jones among Week 9 must-starts - UPI.com

 MIAMI, Nov.
 2 (UPI) -- Dak Prescott and Mac Jones are among my four must-start fantasy football quarterbacks for Week 9.

 If you need more options for your roster, check out my top add/drops article.
-My Week 9 rankings for running backs and wide receivers are also available and will be updated throughout the week.
+My Week 9 rankings for running backs, wide receivers and tight ends are also available and will be updated throughout the week.

 Josh Allen leads my Top 20 quarterback rankings, which are listed below.
 Joe Burrow, Tua Tagovailoa, Patrick Mahomes and Lamar Jackson are my other Top 5 options.